cmay84/DockSTARTer.com/docs/advanced/backups.md

 ## Deleting backups

 Backups created by DockSTARTer will be protected with a special attribute called `immutable` that makes the backups read only to all users including root.
 This is done to protect your backups from accidental deletion.
 Backups will be rotated through retention as described above because the backup script handles the immutable attribute.
 If you need to delete a backup manually you will first need to remove the immutable attribute from the folder using `sudo chattr -R -i /path/to/backup/<appname>.###`

+## Restoring a backup
+There is no automatic restore method from either one, but the general idea is just copy folders back to their original location

 ## Credits